How to Use AI to Clean and Normalize Messy Data

 Step 6: Report

 End with a Connector node on slack / send-message that reports the run summary: total records processed, count cleaned, count rejected, link to the review queue.
-Also log per-record decisions to a Mongo collection so you can audit the changes later.
+Also log per-record decisions with a mongodb / insert-documents call so you can audit the changes later.

 Tips